Is Laser Hair Removal Safe To Use on Scars? Is Laser Hair Removal Safe To Use on Scars?

 You don’t need a huge wound or serious scarring to postpone your laser appointment.
 Even Harry Potter’s lightning bolt would be enough for a dermatologist to say, “Huh, maybe we’ll skip the forehead today.”

-Trying to remove hair from a treatment area with laser hair removal, waxing, or even just shaving will likely be very uncomfortable if you’ve got skin damage.
-Plus, removing unwanted hair from damaged skin can further irritate the skin, especially if you have a sensitive skin type.
-Ultimately this will increase the damage and prolong the healing process.
+Using laser treatment to remove unwanted hair from damaged skin can further irritate the skin, especially if your skin is sensitive.
+Ultimately, this will increase the damage and prolong the healing process.

 • Scrapes and cuts